vpunkadam/on-call-generator/README.md

 - System warns if constraints cannot be met
 - Automatic fallback coverage when necessary

+### Fairness Philosophy
+- Users with more than 2 PTO days are excluded from fairness comparisons
+- No catch-up mechanism - users on extended PTO don't need to make up shifts
+- Fairness is calculated only among actively available workers
+- This prevents unfair burden on those taking legitimate time off

 ### Fallback Coverage Hierarchy
 When insufficient users are available:
 1. **Cross-tier coverage**: Users from other tiers cover (except upgrade)